zipxing/rust_pixel/README.md

 $ cargo pixel r tower w -r              #Run with release mode
 ```

-You can also use cargo pixel to create your own game
+You can also use cargo pixel to create your own game or app
 ```
-$ cargo pixel c mygame           #Create mygame using snake as a template
+$ cargo pixel c games mygame           #Create mygame in ./games using games/template as a template
+$ cargo pixel c apps myapp             #Create myapp in ./apps using games/template as a template
 ```

 RustPixel also includes several tools: